-Scott G. Erickson is a conservative writer, policy analyst, and law enforcement professional in California.
-He has spent the past 15 years working as a police officer, directing his professional focus on the recognition and identification of terrorist organizations and holds a Master of Science degree in Criminal Justice Studies from the University of Cincinnati.
+Scott G. Erickson is a nonprofit executive and former law enforcement professional who spent nearly 20 years working as a police officer in California.
+He holds a Master of Science degree in Criminal Justice Studies from the University of Cincinnati.